 Picnicking Near Tomales Bay Oyster Farm

-We are open every Friday from Noon to 5pm, Saturday and
+Due to the COVID19 Shutdown We are reducing hours to every Friday from Noon to 3pm, Saturday and

 Cheers!
 Happy Holidays!

 There is no picnicking or parties allowed at TBOC!
 We are open for wholesale everyday, please call or email for more information.

 There is no picnicking at Tomales Bay Oyster Company.
 We're here for you to come and buy some oysters to take home or to a nearby beach.
 Please pack a picnic basket, bring your cooler, come fill it with oysters, and head to the beaches and parks!
 We are open Fridays 12 p.m. to 5 p.m., and Saturday and Sundays 9 a.m. to 5 p.m. for oyster sales.

 listing area State and National Parks with picnic facilities